 His first big tournament this year, after an elbow injury that kept him from pool for months, was the World Pool Masters and guess what, he won.
-His protestant work ethic; hard work, understanding the enhanced value of scholarship, rational systematization, and investing the money he earned in becoming a better player is what makes him the player he is.
+His work ethic, understanding the enhanced value of scholarship, rational systematization, and investing the money he earned in becoming a better player is what makes him the player he is.
 Niels is often compared to a robot, because of this work ethic.
 He’s ‘The Terminator’ for a reason.
 Some say he’s not talented, but he is.
 More than others.
 He’s a strong beast mentally and puts in a lot of effort to become better at every aspect of the game.

 Cycling with Niels Feijen